SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 From the [many options to connect](https://www.solace.dev/), a growing number of third-party and cloud-native applications choose the Solace PubSub+ _REST API_ to stream events into the [PubSub+ event mesh](https://solace.com/solutions/initiative/event-mesh/).
 PubSub+ offers a flexible, inbound REST interface.
 This guide shows you how to make use of it as an example of publishing events from [Google Cloud Platform (GCP) Pub/Sub service](https://cloud.google.com/pubsub/docs/overview) to Solace PubSub+.

-## Assumptions
+## Prerequisites

-This guide assumes that you have a basic understanding of:
+This guide presumes that you have a basic understanding of:

 * Solace PubSub+ event brokers [core messaging concepts](https://docs.solace.com/Basics/Core-Concepts.htm)
 * Google Cloud Platform (GCP) [Cloud Pub/Sub](https://cloud.google.com/pubsub), [Cloud Run](https://cloud.google.com/run), and [Secret Manager](https://cloud.google.com/secret-manager) services
 * Python programming language

-## Solution overview
+## Solution Overview

 The following diagram depicts the main components of the solution.